MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-community-of-practice.md

 ## Next steps

-In the [next article in this series](powerbi-adoption-roadmap-user-support.md), learn about user support.
+In the [next article](powerbi-adoption-roadmap-user-support.md) in the Power BI adoption roadmap series, learn about user support.